A Guide to Physical Therapy for Knee Pain

 - Inability to complete daily activities when knee pain occurs

 Types of Knee Pain

 - Pain in the front of the knee (anterior): Typically caused by issues with the kneecap (patella), referred to as patellofemoral pain.
-It often is worse with flexion-biased (bending) movements such as squats and stairs, and is most common in female athletes and runners.
-It used to be thought that poor tracking was the cause of kneecap pain.
+It often is worse with flexion-biased (bending) movements such as squats and stairs and is most common in female athletes and runners.
+It was once thought that poor tracking was the cause of kneecap pain.
 However, evidence illustrates that there are a lot of potential factors to consider, such as the knee's ability to handle the load and even lifestyle factors like sleep.2

 - Pain in the side of the knee (lateral): Typically caused by issues with the iliotibial band that connects to the outside of the knee.
 It is often worse with activities like stairs and running, most common in runners and other endurance athletes.
 Pain is usually attributed to movement patterns of the lower body that increase strain on the outer knee and lead to inflammation and pain.